 Santa Barbara is about 95 miles north of Los Angeles and the same distance to San Luis Obispo.
 Residents can take the 101 north or south to visit either and will arrive within about one and a half to two hours.

 Bordering both Orange County and the Mexico-U.S. border, San Diego county is much larger than Santa Barbara.
-Due to its pristine location in Southern California, San Diego offers temperate weather in every season.
+San Diego is one of the most popular cities in Southern California due to its pristine location on the coast, beautiful beaches, and its arid, sub-tropical climate.
 With over 18 cities total, the three million residents of San Diego have a wide selection of locations to choose from right along the Pacific Ocean.
 Similar to Santa Barbara, it is also known for its gorgeous beaches that stretch over 70 miles.
-Dotting the coast is a number of beach towns ranging from Ocean Beach down south to Oceanside, loved by families, college studies, and locals.
+Dotting the coast is a number of beach towns ranging from Ocean Beach down south to Oceanside, loved by families, college students, and locals.

 San Diego County is also home to a number of navy and military families, as the U.S. Navy and U.S. Marines have a big presence throughout this region of California.
 Additionally, This city is also home to a number of leading biotech companies as well as technology companies.
-With a number of public universities, San Diego County attracts many young working professionals.
-San Diego also offers world-famous attractions like Sea World, the Safari Park, and Balboa Park, making it an excellent location for young families as well.
+With a number of public universities including San Diego State University, San Diego County attracts many young working professionals.
+San Diego also offers world-famous attractions like Sea World, the San Diego Zoo, Safari Park, and Balboa Park, making it an excellent location for young families as well.

-Located in Downtown San Diego, Little Italy is a cultural hub of historical Italian staples and foodie spots that draw a mix of young families and working professionals.
+Located in Downtown San Diego, Little Italy is one of the best neighborhoods in San Diego for people of all ages to live in.
+Little Italy is a cultural hub of historical Italian staples and foodie spots that draw a mix of young families and working professionals.
 Constantly evolving, Little Italy offers residents an urban yet coastal feel that is vibrant and modern.
 Whether you are looking for a quaint coffee shop or an authentic slice of Italian pizza, you can find it all right in the heart of Little Italy.

 Centrally located, Mission Valley offers families a good mix of townhouses, single-family homes, shops, restaurants, and bars.
 Located near the SDCCU stadium as well as a number of malls, Mission Valley is the perfect hub for families looking for ultimate convenience.

 A coveted neighborhood, Rancho Santa Fe is a spacious neighborhood that is both rural yet exclusive.
-Homes sit on large plots of land and sprawling golf courses, providing residents with ample tranquility and privacy.
+Known as one the best family-friendly neighborhoods in San Diego, the homes sit on large plots of land and sprawling golf courses, providing residents with ample tranquility and privacy.
 If you are looking for a more relaxed community that is both safe and welcoming, Rancho Santa Fe is an excellent area to check out for your future home.

 Bordering Orange County and Mexico, San Diego is in close proximity to a number of beautiful destinations.
-It’s good to remember that San Diego is a much larger county so the time it takes to travel to point A to point B will likely be longer than in Santa Barbara.
+It’s good to remember that San Diego is a much larger county, so the time it takes to travel from point A to point B will likely be longer than in Santa Barbara.

 When making the choice between Santa Barbara and San Diego, it’s key to make a list of your top priorities and see which location makes the most sense for you.
 There is no one-size-fits-all approach when it comes to the perfect neighborhood or location to live in.
 Everyone has unique tastes and preferences, which should be taken into consideration before purchasing a home.
 While it can seem like all California counties are the same, these two distinct options each offer a unique experience and lifestyle.

 Have you picked the perfect location for your future home?
-Our San Diego and Santa Barbara offices are available to help current and prospective residents decide which is truly the right fit for you.
+Our San Diego and Santa Barbara Berkshire Hathaway HomeServices California offices are available to help current and prospective residents decide which is truly the right fit for you.
 For more information, please call our local team of real estate experts today.